mpark/wg21/patterns.md

 ## Basic Model

-Within the parentheses, the `inspect` statement is equivalent to `if` and `switch` statements except that no conversion nor promotion takes place in evaluating the value of its condition.
+Within the parentheses, the `inspect` statement is equivalent to `switch` and `if` statements except that no conversion nor promotion takes place in evaluating the value of its condition.

 When the `inspect` statement is executed, its condition is evaluated and matched in order (first match semantics) against each pattern.
 If a pattern successfully matches the value of the condition and the boolean expression in the guard evalutes to `true` (or if there is no guard at all), control is passed to the statement following the matched pattern label.
-If the guard expression evaluates to `false`, control flows to test the subsequent pattern.
+If the guard expression evaluates to `false`, control flows to the subsequent pattern.
 If no pattern matches, none of the statements are executed.

 ## Types of Patterns